MStamirski/News/README.md

 # News
 Natural Language Processing

 The goal of this project was to build a model predicting whether a piece of news is fake or real.
-Data come from 3 sources:
+Data comes from 3 sources:

 https://www.kaggle.com/datasets/saurabhshahane/fake-news-classification